 The discounted reward is enforced by selecting $\gamma=0.9$, while the actor-critic learning rates are both set to $0.001$.
-The Network is implemented and trained in Python using the TensorFlow library.
+The Network is implemented and trained using the TensorFlow library.

 We assume a network with $5$ users watching $5$ different videos, and whose distances from their serving SBSs are selected in the range between $15$ m and $35$ m.
 Simulations are run for a total of $50,000$ iterations.
 The channel between a user and an SBS is calculated taking into account both pathloss and Rayleigh fading, with a pathloss exponent of $2$.
 The downlink transmit power is $45$ dBm and the mmWave bandwidth is $1$ GHz, whereas the noise power spectral density is assumed to be $10^{-9}$ Watt/Hz and the beam gain is set as $f_{u,n}=10$.
 Each chunk transmission period starts by a beam alignment period that occupies $5\%$ of the chunk download time, after which we assume that the SBS and user are perfectly aligned for the chunk transmission period.